 Here are simple and fun herbal education resources for teaching children.
-Use these high quality herbal books, posts and courses to teach your kids about the usefulness of herbal plants.
+We use these high quality herbal books, posts, and courses to teach our kids about the usefulness of herbal plants.
+Herbs are such an easy homeschool subject, as well as a fun family topic for crafts and foods!

 Herbal Education – Educator Resources

 Rosemary Gladstar’s books are great for beginners.
-She’s a little hippy-dippy but she’s very lovable and knowledgeable. a good one to start with is her beginner book.
+She’s a little hippy-dippy but she’s very lovable and knowledgeable.
+A good one to start with is her beginner book, Medicinal Herbs: A Beginner’s Guide.
 Good graphics, simple text, doable things to make and use.

 The Complete Book of Herbs, by Lesley Bremness, is full of really useful graphics, growing information, recipes and crafts.
 This was actually my first herb book and I still reach for it before all my others.
 It’s cozy and visually appealing.